+Growing up, my father raised chickens and ducks.
 He has very vivid memories of his ducks one day upon hearing wild ducks quacking in the sky, taking off and flying away, never to be seen again.
 I was always worried that would happen to me as well.
 But, I got to know a bit more about different breeds of ducks and their ability to fly.

-Muscovys and Mallards are 2 breeds that can fly.
+The Muscovy is a duck breed that can fly.
 Muscovys like to “roost” in trees, and Mallards are small enough that they can take off at a moment’s notice.
 It would be heartbreaking for the small homestead to own either of these breeds, and then go out to feed them one day only to have them disappear.

 These ducks, due to their body build are unable to fly away.

 Their body weight is what keeps them unable to fly more than 5-6 inches at at a time.
 They are pretty happy ducks, and quite friendly, but can be a bit on the noisy side.

 Indian Runners are quirky little ducks, that walk more upright than other breeds.

-The best thing, is that ours seem to like to stay close together, and if one gets out, it’ll work it’s way to getting back to the rest of the flock.
+The best thing is that ours seem to like to stay close together, and if one gets out, it’ll work it’s way to getting back to the rest of the flock.
 They are a talkative breed and a bit more skittish, but are great layers and easy to care for.

 They have gorgeous feathering and are pretty sweet.
 For all the breeds I’ve owned, they are the most quiet of the bunch, and the very friendly.
 They are pretty calm and happy as long as they have plenty of water and they are great layers, laying 6 eggs a week consistently.

 You may hear these ducks referred to simply as Campbells.
 They are called “Khaki” Campbells for their tan colors, and they’re one of the best duck breeds you can raise for eggs – they’ll lay up to 340 per year!
 In addition, Campbells are great foragers, so you don’t have to worry about spending a ton of money on feed.